spryker/spryker-docs/docs/about/all/support/escalations.md

 - /docs/scos/user/intro-to-spryker/support/escalations.html
 ---

-You might wonder how we manage escalations.
-Let's start with how we define escalations at Spryker.

-## What is an escalation?
 An escalation is a situation that usually involves a partner or customer having an urgent or especially important problem that cannot immediately be solved to the satisfaction of everyone involved, and the problem is escalated to senior leadership or other departments in an effort to resolve the problem.

-### Example of a situation leading up to an escalation
+## Example of a situation leading up to an escalation

 Customer A discovers a problem with Spryker that has a significant impact on their plans to launch a new feature next week.
 They open a support case with Spryker.
 The support representative dealing with the case informs the customer that they have verified the bug, and a report has been filed with development to fix the bug.
 The mention that the bug is most likely to be fixed within 3-4 weeks, which conflicts with the customer's feature release.

 While Support always tries to accommodate the plans of customers and partners, this might not always be possible.
 Naturally, this leads to frustration, and company A might feel the need to reach out to their account manager, partner manager, customer success manager, or even a member of Spryker leadership to force or at least expedite problem resolution that way.